 If you’ve assessed your windows and decided to replace them, these simple steps will help you find efficient options that are right for your home and budget, and currently available in stores, online, or through your contractor:

 2.- Check the Ratings

 All new windows must meet local building code requirements, but not all offer the benefits of efficiency, such as lower utility bills and increased comfort.
-Here are three steps toward efficiency:
+Take these three steps toward efficiency:

 - NFRC Ratings: NFRC’s easy-to-understand efficiency ratings are displayed on labels affixed to windows, and help you make comparisons before buying.
-They should remain in place until after installation, and once removed become part of the documentation you’ll need to qualify for any rebates or incentives you are eligible to receive from efficiency programs run by utilities and state and local governments.
+They should remain in place until after installation, and once removed become part of the documentation you’ll need to qualify for any rebates or incentives you may be eligible to receive from utilities and from state and local governments.